 Many of the formats used to deliver rich media content are proprietary, meaning they are not free to use, modify, or distribute with an open-source operating system like Ubuntu.
 Therefore, Ubuntu does not include the capability to use these formats by default; however, users can easily configure Ubuntu to use these proprietary formats.
-For more information about the differences between open source and proprietary software, see Chapter 7: Learning More.
+For more information about the differences between open source and proprietary software, see Chapter 8: Learning More.

-If you find yourself in need of a proprietary format, you may install the files necessary for using this format from the Ubuntu Software Center.
+If you find yourself in need of a proprietary format, you can install the required files from the Ubuntu Software Center.
 Ensure that you have Universe and Multiverse repositories enabled before continuing.
-See the Software Sources section to learn how to do this.
+See the Software Sources section to learn how to enable these repositories.
 When you are ready to continue, install the necessary software as follows:

-- 1. Open the Ubuntu Software Center by searching for it from the Dash (the top-most button on the Launcher). - 2.
-Search for ubuntu-restricted-extras by typing "Ubuntu restricted extras" in the search box on the right-hand side of the Ubuntu Software Center main window.
+- 1. Open the Ubuntu Software Center by searching for it from the Dash (the top-most button on the Launcher). - Search for ubuntu-restricted-extras by typing "Ubuntu restricted extras" in the search box on the right-hand side of the Ubuntu Software Center main window.
 When the Software Center finds the appropriate software, click the arrow next to its title. - 3.
 Click Install, then wait while Ubuntu installs the software.